dictyBase/dictyaccess/README.md

 ## DictyAccess

 This is the DictyAccess data visualization dashboard application.
-It has four different dashboards -- Genomes, Curation, Analytics and Dicty Stock Center.
-It is built with React and it uses [Material-UI](https://material-ui-next.com/) as a CSS framework (with [Styled Components](https://www.styled-components.com/) overrides when necessary).
+It has six different dashboards -- Bird's Eye, Genome Stats, Annotations, Phylogeny, Analytics and Dicty Stock Center.
+It is built with [React](https://reactjs.org/) and it uses [Material-UI](https://material-ui-next.com/) as a CSS framework (with [Styled Components](https://www.styled-components.com/) overrides when necessary).

 The app's `src` folder is separated into three main folders:

 **app**

-- contains app layout and routing
+- contains app layout, routing and Redux reducers/store

 **common**